equalitie/ouinet/README.md

 ### Deploying a client

-You may use Docker Compose with the `docker-compose.yml` file included in Ouinet's source code (or you may [download it](docker-compose.yml)).
+You may use [Docker Compose](https://docs.docker.com/compose/) with the `docker-compose.yml` file included in Ouinet's source code (or you can just [download it](docker-compose.yml)).
 If you just plan to run a single client with the latest code on you computer, you should be fine with:

 ```
 $ sudo docker-compose up
 ```

-That command will create a `data` volume, a main `node` container for running the Ouinet client or injector (using the host's network directly), and a convenience `shell` container to allow you to modify files in the data volume (the shell container will exit immediately when run along the rest of services; this is normal).
+That command will create a *data volume*, a main *node container* for running the Ouinet client or injector (using the host's network directly), and a convenience *shell container* to allow you to modify files in the data volume, then run the containers (the shell container will exit immediately; this is normal).

 To stop the node, hit Ctrl+C.  Run `sudo docker-compose images` to see the names of the actual node and shell containers.